airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 In this section, we will discuss converting positive numbers into strings for display.

-The function will be called `integer2string`, and it will take two parameters - an integer to convert and a string buffer filled with null characters (zeroes).
-The buffer will be assumed to be big enough to store the entire number as a string.(at least 11 characters long, to include a trailing null character).
+The function will be called `_integer2string`, and it will take two parameters - an integer to convert and a string buffer filled with null characters (zeroes).
+The buffer will be assumed to be big enough to store the entire number as a string (at least 11 characters long, to include a trailing null character).

 Remember that the way that we see numbers is in base 10.
 Therefore, to